-Dr. Sugarbaker is one of the leading experts in mesothelioma, a cancer that is rare and without many physicians specializing in its diagnosis and treatment of this rare cancer.
+David Sugarbaker was one of the leading experts in mesothelioma, a rare cancer that has few physicians who specialize in its diagnosis and treatment of this rare cancer.
 Unfortunately, Dr. Sugarbaker passed away in August of 2018.
-A pioneer in research and treatment, he built a renowned and comprehensive mesothelioma center at Brigham and Women’s Hospital and the Dana Farber Cancer Institute in Boston, but most recently left his position there to head up the Lung Institute at Baylor University’s College of Medicine in Houston.
-Dr. Sugarbaker made the move in order to do more for mesothelioma patients by sharing his expertise and what he learned in Boston with another medical community.
+A pioneer in research and treatment, he built a renowned and comprehensive mesothelioma center at Brigham and Women’s Hospital and the Dana-Farber Cancer Institute in Boston before taking the top job at the Lung Institute at Baylor University’s College of Medicine in Houston.
+Dr. Sugarbaker made the move in order to do more for mesothelioma patients by sharing his expertise and the lessons he learned in Boston with another medical community.

 Early Education and Career